 For example, when I write an email or note to my son’s school principal, because I know her gender and last name, I would begin my message: Madame Dupont,

-Other important phrases to include in a professional letter
+Other important phrases to include in a business letter

 Example: Je vous écris pour résilier mon abonnement.
 (I’m writing to cancel my subscription.)